MameJenny/CompBioLabsAndHomework/FinalProject/Assignment_9/MADSEN_Assignment9_Writeup.md

 Is there a correlation between increased agricultural area or farming practices and observed decline in insect populations?

 ## Context
 Around the world, flying insect populations have declined significantly in the past several decades.
-This decline has potentially far-reaching effects on ecosystems, since flying insects are the foundation of most terrestrial food webs and pollinators of many agricultural species.
+This decline has potentially far-reaching effects on ecosystems, since flying insects are the foundation of most terrestrial food webs and are pollinators of many agricultural species.
 Increased agriculture and the issues that come with it, such as habitat destruction and loss of plant diversity, are a potential cause of this decline (Benton et al. 2016, 671-673).

 From 1989 to 2016, German scientists recorded insect biomass readings in protected nature areas.
 Their headline-reaching study showed that insect populations dropped 76% over the course of the study (Hallmann et al. 2016, 14-18).
 ## Methods